-With the exception of Week 1, students will submit well formulated, thought provoking questions based on the required readings of that week.
-Specifically, students are required to submit 1 question per reading per week.
-When formulating questions, be sure to avoid obvious or fact-based questions (e.g., what is the prevalence of X in a particular geographic area); likewise, avoid vague questions that cannot be addressed or critically discussed.
+With the exception of Week 1, students will submit well formulated, thought provoking questions based on the required readings for that week.
+Specifically, students are required to submit 1 question per reading per week; this ought to be done individually.
+When developing questions, be sure to avoid obvious or fact-based questions; likewise, avoid vague questions that cannot be addressed or critically discussed.
 Questions will be used to spur in-class discussion (in line with the Discussion Facilitation assignment) while demonstrating you have critically engaged with the readings.